American President Lines

-APL, formerly called American President Lines Ltd., is an American container shipping company that is a subsidiary of French shipping company CMA CGM.
-It operates an all-container ship fleet, including nine U.S. flagged container vessels.
+American President Lines, LLC, is an American container shipping company that is a subsidiary of French shipping company CMA CGM.
+It operates an all-container ship fleet, including eleven U.S. flagged container vessels.

 In 1938, the U.S. government took over the management of the Dollar Steamship Co., which was in financial difficulties and transferred their assets to the newly formed American President Lines.
 In 1997, Singaporean shipping company Neptune Orient Lines (NOL) acquired APL, eventually moving APL's headquarters to Singapore.
-In 2016, CMA CGM acquired NOL, including APL.
+In 2016, CMA CGM acquired NOL, parent company of APL.

 History

 Pacific Mail Steamship Company

-Following the end of the Mexican–American War in 1848, the United States West Coast of the United States now extended from Puget Sound to San Diego.
-When the 29th United States Congress passed the Mail Steamer Bill (1847), mail delivery was authorized to be routed by ship from the East Coast of the United States to the Pacific Coast via the Isthmus of Panama, with two steamship routes operating: New York City to Chagres, Colombia on the Eastern side of the isthmus, and then a second route from Panama City, Colombia to Astoria, Oregon.
-That same year, William Henry Aspinwall secured a 10-year government contract through Arnold Harris, with the New York State Senate incorporating the Pacific Mail Steamship Company with a capital of $400,000, of which Aspinwall was elected the first president.
+Following the end of the Mexican–American War in 1848, the West Coast of the United States then extended from Puget Sound to San Diego.
+When the 29th United States Congress passed the Mail Steamer Bill (1847), mail delivery was authorized to be routed by ship from the East Coast of the United States to the Pacific Coast via the Isthmus of Panama, with two steamship routes operating: New York City to Chagres, Colombia on the Eastern side of the isthmus, and then a second route from Panama City, Colombia, to Astoria, Oregon.
+That same year, William Henry Aspinwall secured a 10-year government contract through Arnold Harris, with the Pacific Mail Steamship Company incorporating in the state of New York with a capital of $400,000, of which Aspinwall was elected the first president.
 This company was to move the mail from Panama to the West Coast, being paid $199,000 per annum by the U.S. government.
 In January 1848, the company ordered three mail steamers from the shipyard of William Henry Webb: the SS California, SS Panama and SS Oregon.
 On October 5 or October 6, 1848 the Pacific Mail's first of these steamers, the SS California, departed from New York City to run service from Panama to the West Coast, traveling around Cape Horn to San Francisco—coincidentally, the California Gold Rush began in January of that year, and the steamer—and its sisters, Oregon and Panama—took on many hopeful miners en route.

 Prior to founding Pacific Mail, Aspinwall had extensive experience in the shipping business as a partner in Howland & Aspinwall.
 Howland & Aspinwall operated some of the most famous clipper ships ever built.
 In 1845, while it already owned the Ann McKim, which was regarded as the fastest ship afloat, the firm built the Rainbow, which was even faster.
 The Rainbow is considered to be the first of the extreme clippers, which were the racehorses of the sea.
 The next year, the company had the Sea Witch built, which set a speed record from China to New York that still stands.